cakephp/docs/en/orm/database-basics.rst

     The file path to the SSL certificate authority.
 (Only supported by MySQL). init
-    A list of queries that should be sent to the database server as when the connection is created.
-This option is only supported by MySQL, PostgreSQL, and SQL Server at this time. log
+    A list of queries that should be sent to the database server as when the connection is created. log
     Set to ``true`` to enable query logging.
 When enabled queries will be logged at a ``debug`` level with the ``queriesLog`` scope.